 You could be committing this offence if, without lawful authority or excuse, you willfully obstruct the free passage of the highway.
 The ‘highway’ includes the road, the pavement, grass verges and private property used as a public thoroughfare.

 ‘Obstruction’ includes anything that prevents passing and re-passing along the highway.
 You do not have to be blocking the whole width of the highway.
 It does not matter whether free passage along the highway has already been temporarily restricted or prohibited

 The obstruction has to be ‘wilful’ (meaning intentional or deliberate), so you will often be asked to move by the police, sometimes they will do this five times, and if you do not then this could be used as evidence that the obstruction was wilful in court.

 The offence is recordable, which means you must give your fingerprints and DNA at the police station if you’re arrested for the offence.
 If you refuse, the police can use reasonable force to make you comply.
 A record of the arrest will also go on the Police National Computer.

-If convicted, the maximum penalty is a fine of £1000 and six months in prison.
+If convicted, the maximum penalty is six months in prison and a fine.
 First time offenders would be likely to receive about £200, depending on the type of road obstructed and the length of disruption.
 The increased maximum sentence that includes a custodial sentence was introducted by the Police, Crime, Sentencing and Courts Act 2022.
 The offence is only triable before a magistrate’s court.